yhygao/UTNet/README.md

 '--reduce_size': indicates the size of downsampling for efficient attention.
 In our experiments, reduce_size 8 and 16 don't have much difference, but 16 will introduce more computation, so we choost 8 as our default setting.
 16 might have better performance in other applications.

+'--aux_loss': applies deep supervision in training, will introduce some computation overhead but has slightly better performance.

 Here are some recomended parameter setting:
 ```
 --block_list 1234 --num_blocks 1,1,1,1